mjpitz/mjpitz/site/src/content/blog/2024-08-21-health-and-healing-loss.md

 _My parting advice?_

-Celebrate your life and those who chose to be an active part of it.
+Celebrate your life and those who choose to be an active part of it.
 Cherish the moments you have together, and don't just let them pass you by.
 Take photos!
 I used to hate having my picture taken, and now I wish Ruby and I took more.
 Finally, embrace self-love, but not at the expense of growth.
 Take accountability for your actions when you make a mistake, even if that means accepting or acknowledging a limitation.